 - Do I need to write a report?

 Yes, we will ask you to write a short report (approximately 2-3 pages) for projects that we supported.
 What worked well?
 What can be improved?
 How can we support you better?
 We want to learn too.
-If you have some pictures from the workshop, please consider sharing them with us (but please ask the participants permission to be photographed).
-After you have sent us the report, we can provide you with a certificate of the grant won and confirming the organization of the workshop.
-We would like the final reports to be submitted by 31 March 2023.
+If you have some pictures from the workshop, please consider sharing them with us (but please ask the participants’ permission to be photographed).
+After you have sent us the report, we can provide you with a certificate of the grant won and confirm the organization of the workshop.
+We would like the final reports to be submitted by 28 February 2024.

 - How are winning proposals selected?